Abhi843-Adiga/AdressBook/README.md

 ADDRESS BOOK SYSTEM:

-This project is designed to effeciently manage and organize contacts.
+This project is designed to effeciently manage,organize and store contacts.
-It gives the understanding of modular programming using structures,functions,pointers and strings manipulations in C.
+It gives the understanding of modular programming using structures,functions,pointers,strings manipulations and file handling in C.

 KEY FEATURES OF THIS PROJECT: